 The use of check valves or other active controls in each circuit (such as zone valves) is absolutely critical to the correct operation of this boiler.
 Because there are two internal water circuits in the FCX, water movement in one will induce a back flow in the other.
 All the diagrams in the manuals show these check valves and this is the reason.

 Condensing in the Primary

 There has been a tendency for some installers to want to up size the pump or add additional pumps either in parallel or series.
 This is not advised.
 Most installers are using “rule of thumbs” that are outdated or apply to baseboard systems and way oversize everything.
 “We’ve done this for 40 years and it works”, or “the more pumps the better”.
 The problem with this is that too much thru-put with the combination of low temperature water can cause condensing in the primary welded steel heat exchanger.
 This is a very common scenario when combined with a large structure, high mass emitters such as a concrete slab, and setback thermostats.
 In fact, this is also a common situation with conventional boilers.
 The use of smaller boilers regardless of type requires controls that prevent this.
 Note that condensing where it shouldn’t is not covered under anybody’s warranties.

 Variable Frequency Drive (VFD) Pumps

-If you have a structure with multiple boilers or other heating sources, injection pumping may be the best choice.
-However there are many ways to go wrong here.
+There are many ways to go wrong here.
 Incorrectly used loops can temper the return water and pumping the boiler supply greater than the primary can affect the same thing.
-The subject is very complex and a professional with experience in this area should be consulted.
+Consult with me before you do this.
+There are no installers experenced with this.

 Mixing Valve Control